Skip to main content

 Your blood vessels are much more than simple tubes.
 Their inner lining, the endothelium, is a vast and active organ.
 It is responsible for regulating blood flow, managing inflammation, and preventing the formation of clots.
 The health of the endothelium is a direct reflection of your overall cardiovascular wellness.

-Growth hormone directly influences endothelial cells, affecting their ability to produce nitric oxide, a key molecule for vessel relaxation and control.
+Growth hormone directly influences endothelial cells, affecting their ability to produce nitric oxide, a key molecule for vessel relaxation and blood pressure control.
 Sustained alterations in GH levels can therefore impact the entire vascular tree, from the largest arteries to the smallest capillaries, influencing systemic blood pressure and the health of your circulatory pathways.

 Understanding these foundational concepts provides a framework for appreciating how deeply your endocrine system is connected to your cardiovascular vitality.
 The symptoms you feel are real, and they are often rooted in these complex biological systems.
 By learning the language of your own physiology, you gain the power to interpret its signals and take informed action.